Logiqx/gps-details/docs/devices/garmin/pvt/README.md

 This is obtained from [Toybox.Position.Info.altitude](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position/Info.html#altitude-var) and is derived by the GNSS chipset.

-This is the [height above ellipsoid](https://nextnav.com/hae/) (HAE), which is also called the ellipsoidal height, or geodetic height.
+This has been confirmed to be the [height above ellipsoid](https://nextnav.com/hae/) (HAE), which is also called the ellipsoidal height, or geodetic height.

 It is a useful piece of data because it represents the altitude / elevation as calculated by the GNSS chipset.